×

 • Expansion of peer-to-peer investment networks

-• Creation of specialized asset management services for alternative investments
+• Creation of specialized asset management services for institutional investors

 By 2035, the Shadow Banking Market is expected to be a robust alternative financing sector.